elena-cav/kraken-flex/README.md

 # KrakenFlex Back End Test

-The application is aimed at retrieving outages and site-info from an KrakenFlex API endpoint, and post the filtered outages to the API.
+The application is aimed at retrieving outages and site-info from an KrakenFlex API endpoint, and post the filtered and enhanced outages to the API.

 More specifically: